dbllt/oci_drawthatpaper/README.md

 REFRESH_TOKEN_SECRET=
 ```

 Complete the missing variables.
-Both TOKEN_SECRET should be random strings that you keep secret.
+Both `TOKEN_SECRET`s should be random strings that you keep secret.

 Now install the dependencies using `npm install` and you should be good to go.